Almond Cookies Recipe

 Fold in the almonds.

-Scoop out 1 tablespoon dough and make a ball.
+Scoop out 1 tablespoon of dough and make a ball.
 Gently press the ball with your palms.

 Bake for 12-15 minutes until the edges are browned.
-Transfer the cookies on a wire rack and let them cool completely.
+Transfer the cookies to a wire rack and let them cool completely.
 Store in an airtight container for up to a week.

-To make Gluten-Free Almond cookies, either you can use Almond meal or can substitute the all-purpose flour with any gluten-free flour.
+To make Gluten-Free Almond cookies, you can either use Almond meal or substitute the all-purpose flour with any gluten-free flour.

 Keep the rest of the recipe the same.